 Reverse this pattern when coming down the stairs:

-- Put your weight on your stronger (unaffected) leg (example: if your left leg is stronger, put your weight on that leg).
+- Put your weight on your stronger (unaffected) leg (example: if your left leg is on your stronger side, put your weight on that leg).

 - Move the cane down to the next step below you.